Storms and weather events can be catastrophic. Harden your lines and reduce damage with utility line hardening poles made of ductile iron.

 Major weather events are increasing in frequency and intensity, and as the power of storms increases so does the risk of significant losses.
-Distribution systems are not typically built to withstand hurricanes, severe winter storms, tropical storms, or superstorms, and a recent study concluded that the U.S. is not prepared for a catastrophic power outage, which can knock out 911 service, disrupt healthcare equipment, leave vulnerable individuals without heat, and even lead to deadly incidents.
+Distribution systems are not typically built to withstand hurricanes, severe winter storms, tornadoes, tropical storms, or superstorms, and a recent study concluded that the U.S. is not prepared for a catastrophic power outage, which can knock out 911 service, disrupt healthcare equipment, leave vulnerable individuals without heat, and even lead to deadly incidents.

 There’s an economic cost too.
 Weather-related power outages cost billions of dollars each year, due to lost productivity, manufacturing disruptions, lost data, damaged inventory, and lost sales.
 Power outages have adversely affected large data centers like Amazon Web Services, major international airports, sport arenas, entertainment venues, university campuses, and more.

 What does storm hardening for utilities look like?

 A proactive approach to line hardening can save utilities millions of dollars when weather strikes.
 Utility line hardening poles not only help mitigate damage, but they also speed up outage restoration, reduce the number of affected customers, and improve overall service reliability.

 There are several common-sense best practices that all utilities should implement:

 - Establish and maintain a test-and-treat cycle for wood poles